Long Train Runnin'

-"Long Train Runnin" (or "Long Train Running") is a song recorded by the Doobie Brothers and written by band member Tom Johnston.
-It was included on the band's 1973 album The Captain and Me and was released as a single, becoming a hit and peaking at No. 8 on the US Billboard Hot 100.
+"Long Train Runnin" (or "Long Train Running") is a song recorded by American rock band the Doobie Brothers and written by band member Tom Johnston.
+It was included on the band's third album, The Captain and Me (1973), and was released as a single by Warner Bros., becoming a hit and peaking at No. 8 on the US Billboard Hot 100.

 It was covered by the Italian band Traks in 1982, and then by the British girl group Bananarama in 1991.
 In 1993, the Doobie Brothers' version was remixed and charted again in several countries, including reaching No. 7 on the UK Singles Chart.

 Origin

 The tune evolved from an untitled and mostly ad-libbed jam that the Doobies developed onstage years before it was finally recorded.
 Its working title, according to Johnston, was "Rosie Pig Moseley" and later "Osborn".
 "I didn't want to cut it," Johnston later confessed. "...I just considered it a bar song without a lot of merit.
 Teddy [Templeman], on the other hand, thought it had some."
 Templeman convinced Johnston to write words to the song.

 Johnston performed the lead vocal and the rhythmic guitar strumming that propels the song and also performs the harmonica solo.